INNOVATION IN THE CLASSROOM: A RECIPE FOR SUCCESS

 Carefully planned curriculum ensures that classroom activities, assignments, and group projects are based on real life.
 John Dewey wrote: “I believe that education, therefore, is a process of living and not a preparation for future living.”
 We move beyond the theoretical and give boys the opportunity to engage in performative activities they will encounter throughout their lives.

-In house, our faculty are engaged in regular PD sessions and participate in our Professional Growth Program, a peer-driven reflection process.
-SCETL, our Standing Committee for Excellence in Teaching and Learning, meets regularly to discuss emerging academic issues and develop a common academic vision and agreed upon assessment and evaluation practices.
+In house, our faculty are engaged in regular PD sessions and participate in our Professional Growth program, a peer-driven reflection process.
+SCETL, our Standing Committee for Excellence in Teaching & Learning, meets regularly to discuss emerging academic issues and develop a common academic vision and agreed upon assessment and evaluation practices.

 Motivation is deeply tied to problem solving, and so we are careful to ensure that inquiry is predicated on questions that don’t have obvious answers.
 As a result, our students are trained to find evidence that will support their thinking to ensure that opinions and ideas are grounded rather than speculative.

 As Daniel Pink notes in A Whole New Mind, we have moved beyond the Information Age and into the Conceptual Age.
 As a result, our graduates will need to be able to tap into the right brain as they design, narrate, invent, play, and ‘intuit’ their way to success.
 SAC teachers transition their students through linear, logical thought toward creativity, empathy, and what Pink calls ‘symphony.’